petuum/autodist/docs/usage/tutorials/getting-started.md

-# Get Started
+# Getting Started

 Thanks for choosing to use AutoDist!

 Before reading the following tutorial, it is highly recommended to get familiar with the [TensorFlow Quickstart Guide](https://www.tensorflow.org/tutorials/quickstart/advanced) first, and especially understand the difference between eager and graph mode.
-If you can run the Quickstart properly, you can use the same environment to follow this tutorial.
+If you can run the [Quickstart](https://www.tensorflow.org/tutorials/quickstart/advanced) properly, you can use the same environment to follow this tutorial.

 AutoDist currently supports `Python>=3.6` with `tensorflow>=1.15, <=2.1`.
 Install the downloaded wheel file by